-2017 Short-Term Incentive Plan Awards
+2018 Short-Term Incentive Plan Awards

-STIP awards are based on performance against a combination of BPMs and IPMs for 2017 that were established and approved by the CG&C Committee and the Board prior to the commencement of the 2017 fiscal year.
-For 2017, the Target STIP Awards for Mr. Eva, Mr. Kennedy, Ms. Gien and Mr. Leitch were 50%, 40%, 30% and 35% of their salaries, respectively.
-Mr. Smerdon resigned on March 31, 2017 and did not receive an STIP award for 2017.
-To determine the actual 2017 STIP awards for the NEOs who remained employed by the Corporation as of the date of the STIP payout these target amounts were adjusted by the STIP Payout Ratio particular to each individual.
+STIP awards are based on performance against a combination of BPMs and IPMs for 2018 that were established and approved by the CG&C Committee and the Board prior to the commencement of the 2018 fiscal year.
+For 2018, the Target STIP Awards for Mr. Eva, Mr. Kennedy, Ms. Gien and Mr. Leitch were 60%, 50%, 30% and 40% of their salaries, respectively.
+To determine the actual 2018 STIP awards for the NEOs who remained employed by the Corporation as of the date of the STIP payout these target amounts were adjusted by the STIP Payout Ratio particular to each individual.